huggingface/lerobot/examples/7_get_started_with_real_robot.md

 **Instantiate**

-Before being able to teleoperate your robot, you will need to instantiate the [`KochRobot`](../lerobot/common/robot_devices/robots/koch.py) using the previously defined `leader_arm` and `follower_arm`.
+Before being able to teleoperate your robot, you will need to instantiate the [`KochRobot`](../lerobot/common/robot_devices/robots/koch.py) using the previously defined `leader_arm` and `follower_arm` as shown next.

-For the Koch robot, we only have one leader and one follower, so we call it `"main"` and define `leader_arms={"main": leader_arm}` for the leader arm.
+For the Koch robot, we only have one leader, so as you will see next, we call it `"main"` and define `leader_arms={"main": leader_arm}`.
+We do the same for the follower arm.
 However for other robots (e.g. Aloha), we can use two pairs of leader and follower.
 In this case, we would define `leader_arms={"left": left_leader_arm, "right": right_leader_arm},`.
 Same thing for the follower arms.

-You also need to provide a path to a calibration file `calibration_path=".cache/calibration/koch.pkl"`.
+We also need to provide a path to a calibration file `calibration_path=".cache/calibration/koch.pkl"`.
 More on this in the next section.

 Run this code to instantiate your robot:
 ```python